Tiago0507/nexusnodejs-public/README.md

         npm run db:seed
         ```

+        **Note:** Since the project has already been deployed to the cloud, if you plan to use the cloud deployment you **must not run the seed script**, as the database is already populated in that environment.

 5.  **Running the Application**
     To start the server in development mode (with automatic restarts), run:
     ```bash